 The program is open to all Georgetown academic departments, centers, institutes, and programs.

 Grants support the organization and execution of a series of on-campus seminars, over either one semester or the full academic year, including economy travel and honoraria for outside speakers, and for receptions or dinners.

 Issues in the humanities and history with a global dimension.

 Proposals will be considered by a faculty committee in March and October of each year.
-Applications for the spring 2020 cycle are due by midnight on Sunday, March 8, 2020, for proposals to be carried out by December 31, 2021.
+Applications for the spring 2023 cycle are due by midnight on Sunday, March 12, 2023 for projects to be carried out by December 31, 2024.

 The head of the sponsoring campus unit (department, center, institute, or program) should submit the following materials in one combined PDF file to email@example.com, with a subject line of “LASTNAME-Global Humanities Faculty Seminar.”
 Applications must include:

 - the application form

 - a one- to two-page memo the organization and rationale for the project and envisioned outcomes, for example, proposals for external funding or publications.

 - a budget of proposed expenses.
 U.S. per diem rates should be applied when budgeting for travel.
 Economy flights only.